Views across the sea of the wind farms

 You’ve got more chance of catching it at the northern end of Blackpool seafront – at North Shore or in the Bispham area.
 You need to be looking in the direction of the windfarms, and the hills will be lit up by the sinking sun.

 You can see them at sunset because of a mirage, created by the light conditions at that time of day.
-There’s a full explanation of why you can see the Isle of Man on this page on Visit Cleveleys.
+There’s a full explanation of why you can see the Isle of Man on this page on our Visit Cleveleys website.

-If you walk to the end of the Pier you can see all of Blackpool north shore (below) and right along the coast to Cleveleys, with the Lakes highlighted at your left.
+Walk to the end of North Pier and you’ll see all of Blackpool north shore (below).
+Plus all the way along the coast to Cleveleys, with Rossall behind and the Lakes highlighted at your left.
+Look to your right and you’ll see all of Blackpool’s seafront up to Central Pier.

 Views across the sea from North Pier